fogleman/hmm/README.md

 pixel will have an error of more than 1% of the distance between a fully black pixel and a fully white pixel.
 This means that for an 8-bit input image, an error of `e = 1 / 256 ~= 0.0039` will ensure that no pixel has an error greater than one full grayscale unit.
-(It may still be desireable to use a lower value like `0.5 / 256`.)
+(It may still be desirable to use a lower value like `0.5 / 256`.)

 ### Base Height